Skip to main content

 The research found that even when a wipe is proven to eliminate bacteria, it must be used in a certain way to be effective in minimising the spread of bacteria.

-The protocol Professor Maillard developed underpinned a new American Society for Testing and Materials (ASTM) International Standard for testing and use of antimicrobial wipes.
-(ASTM is an international organisation that develops and publishes technical standards for materials, products, systems, and services.)
+The protocol Professor Maillard developed underpinned a new American Society for Testing and Materials (ASTM) International Standard, for the testing and use of antimicrobial wipes.
+ASTM is an international organisation that develops and publishes technical standards for materials, products, systems, and services.

 Partnership with GAMA Healthcare Ltd

-The development of this protocol was used to establish the sporicidal activity of a number of commercially available products claiming activity against Clostridioides difficile.
+The development of this protocol was used to establish the sporicidal activity of commercially available products claiming activity against Clostridioides difficile.
 Professor Maillard identified that one product was superior to those produced by competitors.
 This product was GAMA Healthcare’s Clinell Sporicidal wipe.

-The clinical trials run by the university – the first of their kind, provided the clinical proof needed by healthcare customers and regulators that GAMA’s wipes are effective against C diff – killing 99.9999% of spores in just one minute.
+The clinical trials run by the university – the first of their kind – provided the clinical proof needed by healthcare customers and regulators.
+It was shown that GAMA’s wipes are effective against C diff, killing 99.9999% of spores in just one minute.

 “It was absolutely clear when we compared their product with the others, that their product was much better.
-And that was the starting point for them really to be able to make a strong claim based on the publication of our paper.”
-Professor Maillard says.
+That was the starting point for them to really be able to make a strong claim based on the publication of our paper,” Professor Maillard says.

-This led to a long-term collaboration between the university and GAMA Healthcare Ltd, supported via four Knowledge Transfer Partnerships funded by Innovate UK.
-This collaboration and transfer of knowledge helped the company to set up and run clinical trials, train staff across multiple departments, develop the next generation of products and lay the foundation for in-house research and development capability.
+This led to a long-term collaboration between the university and GAMA Healthcare Ltd, supported via four Knowledge Transfer Partnerships, funded by Innovate UK.
+This collaboration and transfer of knowledge helped the company to set up and run clinical trials and train staff across multiple departments.
+It also allowed for the development of the next generation of products, and lay the foundation for in-house research and development capability.

-The partnership was rated highly by Innovate UK who graded the project 'outstanding'.
-Its achievements were also recognised at Cardiff University's Innovation and Impact Awards 2015, winning the Business Innovation Award and also elected the 'People's Choice' winner, an award voted for by the general public.
-It also won the Insider’s (Wales) Business and Education Partnerships Awards 2015 in the category of Research and Development.
+The partnership was rated highly by Innovate UK who graded the project ‘outstanding’.
+These achievements were also recognised at Cardiff University’s Innovation and Impact Awards 2015, winning the Business Innovation Award, and elected the ‘People’s Choice’ winner, which is an award voted for by the general public.
+The partnership also won the Insider’s (Wales) Business and Education Partnerships Awards 2015, in the category of Research and Development.

 GAMA Healthcare Ltd is now a UK market leader in the antimicrobial wet wipe product industry.
 They are one of the largest suppliers of wet wipes to the NHS in the United Kingdom and export products all over the world.

-As new products are developed, and formulations improved, Professor Maillard continues helping formulation and product developments and to develop protocols mimicking product usage in practice; using his expertise to contribute to the global effort to minimise healthcare acquired infections.
+As new products are developed, and formulations improved, Professor Maillard continues to use his expertise, contributing to the global effort to minimise healthcare acquired infections.

 People